-The Schar School of Policy and Government’s “security studies” program is ranked No. 2 in the country according to the March 12, 2019 survey in U.S. News and World Report.
+The Schar School of Policy and Government’s security studies and homeland security programs are ranked No. 2 in the country according to the March 12, 2019 survey in U.S. News and World Report.

 Last year, this same survey ranked the School No. 3 in the country in this same area.